micked99/aprsWsprBridge-1/README.md

 It also includes a fake altitude setting which will get it automaticly imported to habhub from aprs.fi map, this mod is made by Ben PE2BZ

-edit this in line 224
+edit this in line 124  -  strAltitude  = '040683'   # Fake altitude in feet with leading 0   -